Generations Keynote Speaker Brian Carter

 Generation “Why Not?”: How FIVE Generations Build ONE Team

-- Simple steps for each generation to get along better with the others and boost employee engagement.
+- Simple steps for every generation to get along better with the others and boost employee engagement.

 - How all the generations can come together to form Voltron, creating unbeatably strong and productive intergenerational teams inside your company.